 Bishop Taylor served 30 years as a member of the Holston Conference in both rural and urban settings.
 It was in her fifth year as Cleveland District Superintendent that Mary Virginia Taylor was elected to the episcopacy in July 2004.
 On September 1, 2004 she became the first woman to serve as Resident Bishop of The Columbia Area (South Carolina Annual Conference) in The United Methodist Church.
 On September 1, 2012 she was reappointed to the Holston Conference of The United Methodist Church where she is also the first woman to serve as Resident Bishop of the Holston Conference.

 The Taylors are parents to two daughters.
-Their older daughter, Mandy, is married to Kyle Young and she is a clergy member in the South Carolina Conference of The United Methodist Church.
-Kyle and Mandy are the parents of the Taylors’ two grandchildren, Daisy Catherine and Grayson Taylor.
-Their younger daughter, Tiffany, is a 2009 graduate of the University of Tennessee in Chattanooga, Tennessee.
+Their oldest daughter, Mandy, is married to Kyle Young and she is a pastor in the South Carolina Conference of The United Methodist Church.
+Kyle and Mandy are the parents of the Taylor’s four grandchildren, Daisy, Grayson, Campbell and Wesley.
+Their youngest daughter, Tiffany, is a 2009 graduate of the University of Tennessee in Chattanooga, Tennessee.
+Tiffany is an interior designer.
+She and her husband, Brian Tucker, live in Chattanooga.